-We'll be holding our annual Yale Bands information meeting on Sunday, August 26, 2012 at 9:00pm in the Yale Bands Room, Room 301 Hendrie Hall, 165 Elm St. You'll get a chance to meet current members and leaders from all three Yale Bands and hear what they have to say about us and what we do.
-Until then, you can fill out the online information card, and Erin Maher, the YPMB Drum Major, Rachel Yen, YCB President, or Alyssa Hasbrouck, YJE Manager, will answer any questions you may have.
+We'll be holding the 2014 Yale Bands information meeting on Monday, August 25 at 6:30 PM in Woolsey Hall.
+You'll get a chance to meet current members and leaders from all three Yale Bands and hear what they have to say about us and what we do.
+Until then, you can fill out the online information card, and Connor Hoge, the YPMB Drum Major, Eugene Kim, YCB President, or Alyssa Hasbrouck, YJE Manager, will answer any questions you may have.
 Also, feel free to email Thomas C. Duffy, Director, or Stephanie Hubbard, Business Manager, directly.

 YALE CONCERT BAND